Asa Briggs

 Asa Briggs, Baron Briggs (7 May 1921 – 15 March 2016) was an English historian.
 He was a leading specialist on the Victorian era, and the foremost historian of broadcasting in Britain.
 Briggs achieved international recognition during his long and prolific career for examining various aspects of modern British history.
 He became a life peer in 1976.

 Early life

-Asa Briggs was born in Keighley, West Riding of Yorkshire in 1921 to William Briggs, an engineer, and his wife Jane.
-He was educated at Keighley Boys' Grammar School and Sidney Sussex College, Cambridge, graduating with a BA (first class) in History, in 1941, and a BSc in Economics (first class) from the University of London External Programme, also in 1941.
+Asa Briggs was born in Keighley, West Riding of Yorkshire, in 1921 to William Briggs and his wife Jane.
+William Briggs is described as an engineer and grocer and also served as a Unitarian lay preacher.
+Asa was educated at Keighley Boys' Grammar School and Sidney Sussex College, Cambridge, graduating with a BA (first class) in History, in 1941, and a BSc in Economics (first class) from the University of London External Programme, also in 1941.